Stefal/OPV_Ansible/README.md

 * Stop anything that is running on the CUL (all services will be stop)
 * Choose the Master
     * Start all services in it
-    * Configure airflow and initialize database
+    * Configure and start Spark
     * Create OPV database
 * Activate worker
     * Start worker on the host

 ```